 (Source: Intuitech Technologys May 2011)

-What can you do to prepare a energy efficient home design?
+4. What can you do to prepare an energy-efficient home design?

-5) Dramatic increases in the amount of contractor scams, contractor lawsuits, and homeowners being mislead by fraudulent ccontractors
+5. Dramatic increases in the number of contractor scams, contractor lawsuits, and homeowners being misled by fraudulent contractors

 (Source: Daily Finance 2011, Holmes on Holmes)